Odyssey

 Take a moment to look over these files and familiarize yourself with their contents.

-Let's update our agreement checklist with the s that have been added to our locations subgraph so far:
+Let's update our schema agreement checklist with the fields that have been added to our locations subgraph so far:

 The FlyBy schema agreement diagram from the previous lesson, with the fields for the locations subgraph checked off